Curriculum Through Play

 Brief description of the Unit

-This unit is designed for Pre-Service Teachers (PSTs) to explore historical and contemporary theories of play and their implications for practice.
+This course is designed for Pre-Service Teachers (PSTs) to explore historical and contemporary theories of play and their implications for practice.
 PSTs will develop an understanding of play-based pedagogies and how play contributes to development and learning for children from birth to age eight years.
-Throughout the unit, we will explore a variety of environments and resources, including natural and purpose made.
-Importantly, this unit will support PSTs in their ability to plan inclusive play-based learning experiences across curriculum areas and as children transition to school.
+Throughout the course, we will explore a variety of environments and resources, including natural and purpose made.
+Importantly, this course will support PSTs in their ability to plan inclusive play-based learning experiences across curriculum areas and as children transition to school.
 PSTs will develop skills to communicate the value of play and to advocate for children’s right to play.

 Grade Scheme: Graded (HD, D, C, P, MF, F, XF)